 1 Abstract (~175 word limit, currently 175)

-The spatial distribution of the Atlantic cod (Gadus morhua) population is shaped by a suite of habitat and oceanographic variables.
-In this study, Vector Autoregressive Spatio-Temporal (VAST) models were used to combine data from survey programs using bottom trawls, bottom longlines, and video trawls to hindcast seasonal spatial density of three size classes of cod within the Northeast US Continental Shelf (NEUS) from 1982 to 2021.
-Bottom habitat characteristics, bottom water temperature, and basin-averaged climate indices were included as covariates to improve predictions of population density.
-Abundance generally decreased throughout the time series.
-Depth and bottom temperature were strongly associated with cod spatial density.
-The center of gravity for medium and large moved north, and the spatial area utilized by the largest size class decreased.
-As distributions of most cod stocks shift north and offshore, the availability of habitat with suitable depth and temperature will likely be reduced, further endangering the recovery of the cod population.
+The spatial distribution of the Atlantic cod (Gadus morhua) stock is shaped by a suite of habitat and oceanographic variables.
+In this study, Vector Autoregressive Spatio-Temporal (VAST) models were used to combine data from multiple survey programs to hindcast seasonal spatial density of three size classes of cod within the Northeast US Continental Shelf from 1982 to 2021.
+Bottom habitat characteristics, bottom water temperature, depth, and basin-averaged climate indices were included as density covariates.
+Depth, bottom temperature, and gravel sediments were strongly associated with spatial density.
+The relative abundance of all size classes generally decreased throughout the time series.
+Model outputs highlighted patches with persistently high spatial density despite range losses and declining abundance.
+This aligns with the “basin model”, a spatial dynamic frequently reported in collapsed fish stocks.
+The availability of habitat with suitable depth and temperature will likely be reduced under current projections of bottom water temperature, further endangering the recovery of the stock.
 Improving our understanding of cod habitat preferences and variation in spatial density will be important for future management efforts.

-Keywords: Atlantic cod, vector autoregressive spatio-temporal model, spatial density, habitat
+Keywords: Atlantic cod, vector autoregressive spatiotemporal model, spatial density, habitat

 2 Introduction

 Atlantic cod (Gadus morhua) are an ecologically, economically, and culturally critical part of New England’s fishing industry.
-However, the groundfish fishery has been under a disaster declaration since 2012 due to historically low abundance and rapidly declining stocks.
-Atlantic cod population assessments and management efforts are informed by a suite of bottom trawl surveys, perhaps most notably by the Northeast Fisheries Science Center’s (NEFSC) twice-annual bottom trawl survey.
+Atlantic cod population assessments and management efforts are informed by a suite of bottom trawl surveys orchestrated by state and federal agencies, perhaps most notably by the Northeast Fisheries Science Center’s (NEFSC) twice-annual bottom trawl survey.
 This survey has been an important tool to assess groundfish stocks from Cape Hatteras, NC to Nova Scotia since the early 1960s.
-However, bottom trawl surveys like the NEFSC bottom trawl are known to have reduced efficiency over complex bottom habitats with high bathymetric relief or hard substrate, such as cobble fields or rocky ledges (McElroy et al. 2019; Grabowski et al. 2020).
+However, bottom trawl surveys like the NEFSC’s are known to have reduced efficiency over complex bottom habitats with high bathymetric relief or hard substrate, such as cobble fields or rocky ledges (McElroy et al. 2019; Grabowski et al. 2020).
 Most bottom trawl survey programs have low sampling effort within shallow or complex habitat areas due to risks to the equipment and will instead focus on sampling in areas deeper than 18m and with soft and smooth bottom habitats (Johnston and Sosebee 2014).